 Different camera brands have different Out of Camera (OOC) JPEG flavors.
 This is due to sensor choices as well as in-camera processing algorithm.

 Canon digital cameras, in general, produce great-looking JPEGs.
-They have good exposure, white balance, and vivid colors.
+They have good exposure, spot-on white balance, and vivid colors.
 Nikon, on the other hand, while also able to produce good images tend to have duller colors when you shoot in daylight.
 Their auto white balance is trying too hard to keep things neutral.
 Some people even call the images lifeless.

 “What about other brands like Olympus and Fuji?”